 These are particularly good if your business goes through highs and lows during the year.
 You will get the cash advance when business is slow to keep up and will pay them back when you are busy and have a lot of revenue.
 However, these can often be expensive, so be sure to know all of the terms before you agree to anything.

 Of course, businesses can also just use a traditional and standard term loan.
 This is where you borrow money, receive it all upfront, and then pay it back according to the agreed-upon schedule.
 This money can often be used for whatever your business needs, from equipment, to staffing, to your lease.
+You should compare bank accounts before deciding on a loan provider though.

 These are often available from a number of different lenders and can vary greatly in terms of amount, interest rate, term length, and more.
 The rate and terms you get will often depend on your risk as a borrower.
 You can head to the bank to get one, but also use other options like private or online lenders.